Tekton Design Lore Reference Speaker Reviewed

 Reading Time: 8 minutes

 Tekton Design is no longer merely known as the other speaker company from Utah.
 Today, the company is its own unique phenomenon from the world of audiophile loudspeakers, as head speaker designer and company owner Eric Alexander has found a way to catch a tiger by the tail in a brutally competitive market.
 Alexander is one of the most vibrant and prolific (and even a little eccentric) personalities in the audiophile market today.
 His various speaker designs gained favor with the SET (single ended triode tube amp) crowd because when you are only rocking two or three watts per channel of amplifier power, you need a truly efficient audiophile loudspeaker.
 And Eric’s Tekton Design makes just such a speaker solution.
-It turns out Tekton is known for a lot more than just easy-to-drive dynamic loudspeakers, including a unique midrange driver array as well as speakers that have that visceral, impactful feel that also don’t cost a small fortune.
+It turns out Tekton is known for a lot more than just easy-to-drive dynamic floorstanding loudspeakers, including a unique midrange driver array as well as speakers that have that visceral, impactful feel that also don’t cost a small fortune.

 The Tekton Design Lore Reference is a 96dB-efficient floorstanding loudspeaker that is right-sized for many smaller to moderate sized rooms.
 Tekton offers many gorgeous and often vivid stock colors, but will allow you to go full car paint with a pretty low-cost upgrade.
 The Lore Reference speaker has an eight-inch driver at the top with a single tweeter below and then not one but two front-facing ports.
 The speaker is competitively priced at just $880 per pair.